prep-gh/flowcrypt-docs/_pages/technical/security.md

 toc: true
 ---

+This page is rather technical.
+See [Improve security of your system](/docs/guide/common-tasks/improve-security.html) for a more user-focused guide.

 ## Security overview

 FlowCrypt uses OpenPGP to encrypt messages and attachments on user's device before transferring it over the network or storing with email provider, providing end-to-end encryption at rest as well as in transit.